WekesaDevs1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display the contents of two files
+display the first 10 lines